AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/data-views.md

 ---
-uid: Dataviews1
+uid: CreateDataView
 ---

 # Create and configure a data view

-Data views are subsets of data from one or more streams.
 You create and configure a data view by defining the target namespace, and then specifying the source stream or asset, data fields, time period, and interpolation interval.

 To create a data view, follow these steps: